Flow-matic/Tic-Tac-Toe/README.md

 Testing
 ---
- The W3C Markup Validator and W3C CSS Validator Services were used to check all the code for each page, JavaScript was tested using  ValidateJavaScript.
+ The W3C Markup Validator and W3C CSS Validator Services were used to check all the code for each page, JavaScript was tested using  ValidateJavaScript and JS fiddle.

   *  [ W3C Markup Validator](https://validator.w3.org/)
   *  [ W3C CSS Validator](https://jigsaw.w3.org/css-validator/)